mumuki/mumuki-laboratory/README.md

 ## Custom editors

 Mumuki provides several editor types: code editors, multiple choice, file upload, and so on.
-However, some runners will requiere custom editors in order to provide better ways of entering solutions.
+However, some runners will require custom editors in order to provide better ways of entering solutions.

 The process to do so is not difficult, but tricky, since there are a few hooks you need to implement.
-Let's look at them
+Let's look at them:

 ### 1. Before state: adding layout assets

-If you need to provide a custom editor, changes are that you need to also provide to augment the layout, e.g. providing ways to render some custom components on descriptions or corollaries.
+If you need to provide a custom editor, chances are that you also need to provide assets to augment the layout, e.g. providing ways to render some custom components on descriptions or corollaries.
 That code will be included first.

 In order to do that, add to your runner the layout html, css and js code.
 Layout code has no further requirements.
 It can customize any public selector previously.

-Although it is not requiered, it is recommended that your layout code works with any of the mumuki layouts:
+Although it is not required, it is recommended that your layout code works with any of the mumuki layouts:

 * `input_right`
 * `input_bottom`
 * `input_primary`
 * `input_kindergarten`

-:warning: Not all the same selectors will be available to all layouts.
+:warning: Not all the selectors will be available to all layouts.

 Then expose code in the `MetadataHook`: